vocdoni/vocdoni-node/README.md

 [![Join Discord](https://img.shields.io/badge/discord-join%20chat-blue.svg)](https://discord.gg/4hKeArDaU2)
 [![Twitter Follow](https://img.shields.io/twitter/follow/vocdoni.svg?style=social&label=Follow)](https://twitter.com/vocdoni)

-This repository contains a set of libraries and tools for the **Vocdoni** decentralized backend infrastrucutre, as described [in the documentation](http://vocdoni.io/docs/#/).
+This repository contains a set of libraries and tools for the **Vocdoni** decentralized backend infrastructure, as described [in the documentation](https://docs.vocdoni.io/).

-A good summary of the whole Vocdoni architecture can be found in the [blog post technical overview v1](https://blog.vocdoni.io/vocdoni-technical-overview-v1/).
+A good summary of the whole Vocdoni architecture can be found in the [blog post technical overview v1](https://blog.aragon.org/vocdoni-technical-overview-v1/).

 ## Vocdoni